2015 Summer Project Photos

 Regardless of source of funds, as a public institution, UMass Dartmouth must adhere to specific laws and regulations governing public construction as well as specific processes that ensure due diligence in any capital project.
 For the most part, either UMBA or DCAMM will have oversight of each of the following steps:

 - Study: The study phase consists of the development of an architectural or engineering "program" and the cost estimating required to fulfill the "program."
 The "program" defines all necessary spaces and functions required by the project initiators.

 - Design: During the design phase, an architectural or engineering team is hired in accordance with all relevant statutory requirements.
 The design team works with FPDC staff and campus stakeholders to develop the project study document into specifications and precise plans.

 - Bidding: During the bidding phase, the project plans and specifications are advertised publicly and distributed to interested contractors in accordance with the Commonwealth's regulatory constraints.
-Contractors submit their cost proposals and FPDC, in conjunction with DCAM and UMBA as appropriate, evaluates the proposals and arranges for the award of the contract to the contractor making the most favorable one (usual, though not always, the lowest cost bidder).
+Contractors submit their cost proposals and FPDC, in conjunction with DCAMM and UMBA as appropriate, evaluates the proposals and arranges for the award of the contract to the contractor making the most favorable one (usual, though not always, the lowest cost bidder).

 - Construction: During the construction phase, the contractor implements the project plans and specifications.
-FPDC personnel are the campus liaisons for the project and are responsible for managing the contractor work (in conjunction with DCAM or UMBA where applicable) to ensure timely completion, minimization of disruption to campus activities, high quality work and financial accountability.
+FPDC personnel are the campus liaisons for the project and are responsible for managing the contractor work (in conjunction with DCAMM or UMBA where applicable) to ensure timely completion, minimization of disruption to campus activities, high quality work and financial accountability.